aplteam/Tatin/docs/SyntaxReference.md

 * 1 means all data is listed
 * 0 means the API key is not listed

+Notes:

-Note that the result of the API function and the user command differ.
+* The result of the API function and the user command differ

+* When a Tatin Server is questioned by `ListRegistries` but does not respond an error is thrown.

 ### ListTags